romainneutron/TwigExtension-DataUri/README.md

 data too large, but you can unlock the limit with the first parameter of the filter:

-`note` : If you display errors, warning message will result in Twig throws Twig_Error_Runtime exception.

 ```php
 <?php
 $twig->addExtension(new \DataURI\TwigExtension());